St Senan's GAA (Limerick): History

 In 1953 came the breakthrough of winning a first adult county title when Pallasgreen were defeated by 0-6 to 0-4 in the County Junior Football Championship final.
-The team was captained by Bernie 'The Bowen' Madigan who played for Limerick at the time.
 Also in 1953, six Senan's men won a County Senior Football Championship with Western Gaels, an amalgamation of Rathkeale, Ballyhahill, Kilcolman and Senan's.
 West Minor titles were won in 1966 and 1967 but the County finals of the same years were both lost to Old Christians.

 A second County Junior title was won in 1973 when the Saints beat Na Piarsaigh 1-10 to 1-7 captained by Joe Behan.
 A West Junior title was won in 1981 and a County title followed in 1986 as Senan's beat Kilteely-Dromkeen captained by Dónal Mulvihill.
 Promising underage teams in the 1990s led to a second County Premier Minor Football title in 1997 captained by Mike Flaherty.
 West Under-21 titles followed and in 2003 they were crowned County Intermediate Football champions after beating Pallasgreen after a replay.

 The club went on to contest its first ever County Senior Football final in 2006 but were beaten by Fr.
 Casey's on a scoreline of 0-12 to 1-7.
 After nine years at senior level, Senan's were relegated to intermediate in 2012 and lost an Intermediate County final in 2014 to Na Piarsaigh.